Country _ Name

 Indeed, in order to diversify funding mechanisms, the French legislator adopted many laws that aimed at helping the implementation of crowdfunding, crowdlending and crowdinvesting.

-It is important to note that a label has been created and will be given to platforms that follow the law above and the decree that followed through, decree n° 2014-1053 adopted on the September 16th, 2014.
+It is important to note that a label has been created and will be given to platforms that follow the law above and the decree that followed through, decree n° 2014-1053 adopted on 16 September 2014.

 The authorities' response to the growing use of such platforms, specifically through the internet, showcases a friendly approach in regulation when it comes to crowdfunding and other crowd-oriented financial solutions.